Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    ℹ️ **Tip**: You can copy existing files from the second repository and adjust its content to your needs.

-4. As you add some content, open Github Desktop Client, name the change in the **Summary** box and perform the standard procedure:
+4. As you set the files, open Github Desktop Client, name the change in the **Summary** box and perform the standard procedure:
    -   **Commit to master**
    -   **Push origin**